DeannaCarina/BookTracker/README.md

     <li>You can then drag and drop the files from the folder into your chosen IDE or view/edit them on your local machine</li>
     <li>In the console, run: pip install -r requirements.txt</li>
 </ol>

+### Deployment
+You are able to use a service such as GCP or AWS to host this application, or you can run it locally from your file explorer in a browser, or from within an IDE such as Github codespaces/Gitpod.

 ## Credits
 ### Code